United States debt ceiling: Barack Obama

-2013 debt ceiling crisis

-Following the increase in the debt ceiling to $16.394 trillion in 2011, the U.S. again reached the debt ceiling on December 31, 2012, and the Treasury began taking extraordinary measures.
+Following the increase in the debt ceiling to $16.394 trillion in 2011, the U.S. again reached the debt ceiling on December 31, 2012, and the Treasury began taking extraordinary measures, which were expected to be exhausted by February 15.
 The fiscal cliff was resolved with the passage of the American Taxpayer Relief Act of 2012 (ATRA), but no action was taken on the debt ceiling.
 Following the tax cuts from ATRA, the government needed to raise the debt ceiling by $700 billion to finance operations for the rest of the 2013 fiscal year.
-Extraordinary measures were expected to be exhausted by February 15.
-The Treasury had said it is not set up to prioritize payments and has given the opinion that it is unclear whether it would be legal to do so.
+The Treasury said it was not set up to prioritize payments and had given the opinion that it is unclear whether it would be legal to do so.
 Given this situation, the Treasury would simply delay payments if funds could not be raised through extraordinary measures and the debt ceiling was not raised.
 Economists estimated that such an action would cause GDP to contract by 7 percent, which is larger than the contraction during the Great Recession.
 The economic damage would worsen as recipients of social security benefits, government contracts, and other government payments cut back on spending in response to the freeze in their revenue.

-Under the No Budget, No Pay Act of 2013, both houses of Congress voted to suspend the debt ceiling from February 4, 2013, until May 19, 2013.
+The 2013 crisis was temporarily resolved on February 4, 2013, when President Barack Obama signed the No Budget, No Pay Act of 2013 which suspended the debt ceiling until May 19, 2013.
 On May 19, the debt ceiling was raised to approximately $16.699 trillion to accommodate the borrowing done during the suspension period.

-2023 debt ceiling crisis

-On January 19, 2023, the United States hit its debt ceiling of $31.4 trillion.

-Suspensions and raises, 2013-present

-On February 4, 2013, the No Budget, No Pay Act of 2013 suspended, for the first time, the U.S. debt ceiling until May 18, 2013.
 During the suspension period, the Treasury was authorized to borrow to the extent that it "is required to meet existing commitments".
 On May 19, the debt ceiling was raised by $306 billion to cover the borrowings done during the suspension period, as well as commitments that accrued in the preceding period that extraordinary measures were in place, which commenced on December 31, 2012.

+Treasury Secretary Jack Lew notified Congress that these measures would be exhausted by October 17, 2013 and that a default would occur on October 17 when interest payments came due.
 From October 17, 2013 until February 7, 2014, the debt ceiling was again suspended.
 On February 12, 2014, the Temporary Debt Limit Extension Act was passed, suspending the debt ceiling until March 15, 2015.
 At that time, the Treasury Department took extraordinary measures.

-From October 30, 2015 to March 2017 the debt ceiling was again suspended.